DumbCaveSpider/BatteryInfo/README.md

 ## Disclaimer
 This is my first API mod and only intensively tested Windows and iOS only.
 So if you find any issues on Android or macOS, please report them so I can fix them.
 Pull requests are also welcome!

+### macOS Name Conflict Issue
+When compiling for macOS, there may be a name conflict between macOS SDK's `CommentType` (in CoreServices.framework) and Geode's `CommentType` enum.
+To fix this, we include all Apple system headers before Geode headers in the `.mm` files.
+This ensures that the macOS SDK's `CommentType` is defined first, and Geode can properly handle the conflict.